See [https://infracamp.org/project/kickstart] for detailed documentation.

 external: true

-The mysql service will be availabe as my_proj_1_mysqld
+The mysql service will be availabe as my_proj_1_mysqld.

 Kickstart will read the user-config from: